Accounting

 Can enroll if Class is Sophomore or Junior or Senior

-ACC 416 Advanced Financial Acct 1 3 Credit Hours
+ACC 416 Intermediate Financial Accounting III 3 Credit Hours

-ACC 417 Adv Financial Accounting 2 3 Credit Hours
+ACC 417 Advanced Issues in Accounting 3 Credit Hours

 This course is intended to help students gain expertise in preparing financial statements for complex business organizations.
 Specific topics include: the preparation of segmental and consolidated financial statements; intricate accounting issues associated with business combinations including but not limited to combinations at the date of acquisition and periods post acquisition; analysis of inter-company transactions such as inventory and asset transfers between parent and subsidiary; reporting for segments of a business as well as interim reporting; foreign exchange issues including inter-period reporting and financial statement translation; international reporting issues associated with all of the above, as well as, other topics.
 (YR)